Resources & Opportunities

 The Theatre Department at Emory & Henry College awards a number of four-year scholarships to promising young theatre students.

 E&H theatre offers scholarship opportunities via auditions.
-The theatre department will host an audition & scholarship day on February 24, 2018.
+The theatre department will host two audition & scholarship days on November 10, 2018 and February 2, 2019.

 Theatre Scholarship Audition / Interview